Dr Susan Thompson BSc(Hons) MSc(Oxon) MBBS MRCPsych

-My Personal Assistant is Mary-Louise Montgomery.
-If you wish to book/change an appointment or if you have any queries about insurance companies/invoice payments, please contact Mary-Louise, (on 0208 133 0803 or email@example.com), during weekdays between the hours of 9am and 5pm.
-If you need to contact me between appointments about any clinical matters, please telephone or email Mary-Louise who will pass these requests on to me.
+If you wish to book/change an appointment or if you have any queries about insurance companies/invoice payments, please contact my PA on 01628 760066 or , during weekdays between the hours of 9.30 am and 5.30 pm.
+If you need to contact me between appointments about any clinical matters, please telephone or email my PA who will pass these requests on to me.
 Telephone calls are chargeable as per my fee schedule below, which is typical of a London psychiatrist.

 If you are claiming against Private Medical Insurance, please contact your provider prior to your appointment to obtain authorisation for the appointment and to establish the level of your cover, including any excess fee.
 Excess fees will be deducted from my fees when I invoice your insurer after I have seen you, and I will then invoice you for this amount.

 Once an appointment has been made, you will receive a letter confirming this, with a letter for you to sign to confirm that you will pay any fees incurred by you which are not covered by any insurance you might have.
 Payment of fees is required on the day of the appointment or within 14 days of receipt of my invoice for any other service, and failure to make payment within 28 days may result in the matter being referred to my debt collection agents, whose charges will be added to and are payable in addition to the invoice debt.